 What if I’ve been vaccinated?

-Currently, proof of vaccination does not allow travelers to bypass the current requirements.
-But starting July 9, vaccinated travelers can skip the testing and quarantine requirements.
+As of July 9, vaccinated travelers can skip the testing and quarantine requirements.

 What if I’ve already had COVID-19?